mindspore-ai/mindscience/MindEarth/README.md

 ![mindearth_2d](docs/mindearth_2d.gif)

-MindEarth is a meteorological and oceanographic suite developed based on [MindSpore](https://www.mindspore.cn/).
+MindEarth is an earth science suite developed based on [MindSpore](https://www.mindspore.cn/).
 It supports AI meteorological prediction of short-term, medium-term, and long-term weather and catastrophic weather such as precipitation and typhoon.
 The aim is to provide efficient and easy-to-use AI meteorological prediction software for industrial scientific research engineers, college teachers and students.

 <div align=center><img src="docs/mindearth_archi_en.png" alt="MindEarth Architecture" width="700"/></div>